pmlmodelling/ersem/docs/source/tutorials/fvcom.rst

 * 174
 * 458--465

-After building FVCOM-ERSEM, we surgest you use a HPC scheduler, for example, `SLURM <https://slurm.schedmd.com/documentation.html>`_ to run example.
+After building FVCOM-ERSEM, we suggest you use a HPC scheduler, for example, `SLURM <https://slurm.schedmd.com/documentation.html>`_ to run example.
 An example of the SLURM script used here is given below: